taidalog/taidalab/README.md

 ## Usage

 1. Visit [taidalab](http://taidalog.html.xdomain.jp/).
-1. Click a link in the menu on the left side of the screen (Desktop mode), or click the hamburger button (a button with three horizontal lines) on the upper left corner, then click a link (Mobile mode).
+1. Click a link in the menu on the left side of the screen.
+To show the menu, click the hamburger button (a button with three horizontal lines) on the upper left corner.
-1. Fill in the form and press the button.
-For more details, click the Help button on each page or visit the About page.
+1. Operate on the page you opened.
+For more details, click the "Help" button at the top right of each page, or visit the "About" page.

 ## Recommended environment

-- Mozilla Firefox 106.0.1 or later.
+- Mozilla Firefox 119.0.1 (64 bit) or later.

 ## Terms of Service